Decentralization, Gender Budgeting, and Its Impact on Women in Poverty

 Goals Achieved to Date

 During the reporting period, WRI to some extend has developed its research agenda that focuses on the impact of decentralization policies on women’s political participation.
-The data that being collected provided us with the picture of what impact that decentralization has brought towards the daily life of woman, particularly the poor woman.
-The ability of women to bring forward their needs can be regards also as their attempt to participate politically, since they bargain their position to get better public services and budget allocation.
-WRI has collected such data during this reporting period focusing on the issue of health services for poor women.
+The data that being collected provided us with the picture of access and utilization of health services in the decentralization era, particularly reproductive health services for poor woman.
+The ability of women to bring forward their needs can be regards also as their attempt to participate politically, by expressing their concern on quality of health services and budget allocation.
+WRI has collected such data in the seven districts during this reporting period focusing on the issue of health services, in particular with regards to reproductive health services for poor women. ***